RatioFickle/LSW/README.md

 The Ultimate Windows & Linux Bridge: If Bill Gates and Linus Torvalds can hang out together, so can Windows Server and Linux!
 *(Image source & context: [Windows Central](https://www.windowscentral.com/microsoft/bill-gates-just-met-linus-torvalds))*

-> ⚠️ **SECURITY WARNING & DISCLAIMER**
-> This script is a hardcore Proof-of-Concept (PoC) designed **STRICTLY for isolated, local hypervisors** running MS Office via RDP/WinApps.
-> By default, it completely disables Windows Defender, Windows Update, NLA (Network Level Authentication), and core security services.
-> **DO NOT** expose this VM to the internet. **DO NOT** use this as a daily driver for web browsing or general Windows applications.
-You have been warned.
->
-> 🛡️ **Want to keep Defender?** The script is modular!
-If you prefer to maintain standard security, just remember to tick the box / skip the Defender removal option during the setup process.
-You are completely in control of what gets debloated!

 ### 💻 Getting Started
 1. **Get the OS:** Download the official [Windows Server 2022 Evaluation ISO](https://info.microsoft.com/ww-landing-windows-server-2022.html) and officially become a Microsoft "homelab developer" 😉.
 2. **Run the Optimizer:** Simply download the `LSW_Optimizer.cmd` file from this repository, place it on your VM's desktop, and double-click it.